kukkieman/kukkieman/README.md

 ## Nani:exclamation: How did you find me?

-- 🔭 I’m currently working on a secret project
+- 🔭 I’m currently working on a secret project using raylib
 - 🌱 I’m currently learning JavaScript
 - 🤔 I’m looking for help with music visualizers (using FFT/OpenGL)
 - 🥅 2020 Goals: Fill up my Contribution Graph